SPRING BELL INVITATIONAL @ Birdwood GC at Boar's Head Resort

 LIVE SCORING - Players are required to provide their scorecard to a scoring checkpoint station when asked.

-Deadline to submit an At-Large Application to participate.
+Deadline to register for an At-Large Exemption to participate.

 Remaining spots in the field will be filled by the committee from the Application Event Player Pool.
 If Exempt Players do not accept their spots, additional players will be selected from the At-Large field to fill these spots.